 The Adviser and certain of its affiliates (which may include FSC, FAS and FSSC) on their own initiative have agreed to waive certain amounts of their respective fees and/or reimburse expenses.
-Effective November 1, 2022, total, annual fund operating expenses (as shown in the financial highlights, excluding interest expense, extraordinary expenses and proxy-related expenses paid by the Fund, if any) paid by the Fund's Institutional Shares and Service Shares (after the voluntary waivers and/or reimbursements) will not exceed 0.36% and 0.61% (the "Fee Limit"), respectively, up to but not including the later of (the "Termination Date"): (a) May 1, 2024, or (b) the date of the Fund's next effective Prospectus.
-Prior to November 1, 2022, the Fee limit for the Institutional Shares and Service Shares was 0.53% and 0.86%, respectively.
+Total annual fund operating expenses (as shown in the financial highlights, excluding extraordinary expenses, interest expense and proxy-related expenses paid by the Fund, if any) paid by the Fund's Institutional Shares and Service Shares (after the voluntary waivers and/or reimbursements) will not exceed 0.57% and 0.82% (the "Fee Limit"), respectively, up to but not including the later of (the "Termination Date"): (a) July 1, 2024 or (b) the date of the Fund's next effective Prospectus.
 While the Adviser and its applicable affiliates currently do not anticipate terminating or increasing these arrangements prior to the Termination Date, these arrangements may only be terminated or the Fee Limit increased prior to the Termination Date with the agreement of the Trustees.